 Models#

-Oumi provides a unified interface for working with foundation models from multiple providers, including HuggingFace, Meta, NanoGPT, or your own custom models.
-Whether you’re performing inference, fine-tuning, pre-training, or evaluation, Oumi simplifies the process with seamless integrations.
+Oumi OSS provides a unified interface for working with foundation models from multiple providers, including HuggingFace, Meta, NanoGPT, or your own custom models.
+Whether you’re performing inference, fine-tuning, pre-training, or evaluation, Oumi OSS simplifies the process with seamless integrations.

-Out-of-the-box, Oumi supports popular causal LLMs and large vision-language models, with optimized implementations available for efficient use.
+Out-of-the-box, Oumi OSS supports popular causal LLMs and large vision-language models, with optimized implementations available for efficient use.
 For a comprehensive list of supported models, configuration examples, and best practices, see the Recipes page.

 Main Model Interface#